 Important Documents: Birth Plan, Id Card, Insurance (or Health card).

 Snacks: Gone are the days that you were only allowed to sip ice chips during labor.
 If your doctor is OK with you eating, then please don’ t starve yourself during labor.
-Pack some easily digestible snacks (like protein bars) that will keep you energized.
+Pack some easily digestible snacks for labor (like protein bars) that will keep you energized.

 Water Bottle: Labor is intense work, and it will leave you dehydrated.
 I used this insulated water bottle because I liked my water warm.
 I was literally shivering every time they stripped me to check the dilation.
 I would have died drinking the cold water.
 But, if you like cold water, and if you want it to stay cold, get an insulated cup.